julrogger/carbon_mass_balance_model/README.txt

 2) Define parameter space
 3) Run the main model script -> currently coded to run chunks of the paramter space for use in parallel on a HPC cluster

-Manuscript with further detail currently in revision.
+Manuscript with more details currently in revision.
+In case of questions or problems with the code, feel free to write a message to: jul.rogger@gmail.com